TeachinArt.com

 Understanding porcelain is an online ceramic class with Antoinette Badenhorst as potter and instructor at TeachinArt online art school.

 Working with porcelain is not as difficult as many potters think.
-If you know the character of the clay and understand porcelain, then you should be able to easily make translucent vessels.
+If you know the character of the clay and understand the particle movements of porcelain, then you could make translucent porcelain bowls and other sculptural vessels.

 Break the myths and begin to understand the character of porcelain in these clear, close-up and detailed video demonstrations.
 With direct online access to Antoinette throughout the course, potters will be assisted to easily work with porcelain clay, while pushing their own limits.
 Whether hand building, throwing, trimming or altering on the potter’s wheel, beginners to advanced potters will learn to work easily and successfully with the “Diva of clay” and get translucent porcelain.